Term logic: Syllogism in the third figure

-In the Middle Ages, for mnemonic reasons, these six forms were called respectively: "Darapti", "Felapton", "Disamis", "Datisi", "Bocardo" and "Ferison".
+In the Middle Ages, for mnemonic reasons, these four forms were called respectively: "Disamis", "Datisi", "Bocardo" and "Ferison".

-Table of syllogisms
+Table of valid syllogisms

+In the following table, a syllogism with "conditional" validity is one whose validity depends on existential import (i.e., it is valid only if at least one instance of the minor term or middle term actually exists).
+An unconditionally valid syllogism does not depend on existential import.
+All valid syllogisms must contain at least one universal premise (i.e., an A-type or E-type proposition), but need not contain a particular premise (i.e., an I-type or O-type proposition).

 Decline of term logic

 Term logic began to decline in Europe during the Renaissance, when logicians like Rodolphus Agricola Phrisius (1444–1485) and Ramus (1515–1572) began to promote place logics.
 The logical tradition called Port-Royal Logic, or sometimes "traditional logic", saw propositions as combinations of ideas rather than of terms, but otherwise followed many of the conventions of term logic.
 It remained influential, especially in England, until the 19th century.
 Leibniz created a distinctive logical calculus, but nearly all of his work on logic remained unpublished and unremarked until Louis Couturat went through the Leibniz Nachlass around 1900, publishing his pioneering studies in logic.

 19th-century attempts to algebraize logic, such as the work of Boole (1815–1864) and Venn (1834–1923), typically yielded systems highly influenced by the term-logic tradition.
 The first predicate logic was that of Frege's landmark Begriffsschrift (1879), little read before 1950, in part because of its eccentric notation.
 Modern predicate logic as we know it began in the 1880s with the writings of Charles Sanders Peirce, who influenced Peano (1858–1932) and even more, Ernst Schröder (1841–1902).
 It reached fruition in the hands of Bertrand Russell and A. N. Whitehead, whose Principia Mathematica (1910–13) made use of a variant of Peano's predicate logic.

 Term logic also survived to some extent in traditional Roman Catholic education, especially in seminaries.
 Medieval Catholic theology, especially the writings of Thomas Aquinas, had a powerfully Aristotelean cast, and thus term logic became a part of Catholic theological reasoning.
 For example, Joyce's Principles of Logic (1908; 3rd edition 1949), written for use in Catholic seminaries, made no mention of Frege or of Bertrand Russell.